What is plantar fasciitis?

 - Modify activities to walk less and avoid impact activities

-- Ice the heel at end of the day or shift for 15 minutes (ice massage preferred).
-Caution do not ice if you have circulatory or sensory deficits to your lower extremities.
+- Ice the heel at end of the day or shift for 15 minutes (Try an ice massage by freezing a water bottle and rolling it back and forth along the arch).
+Caution do not ice if you have poor circulation or foot numbness.

 - Consider use of over-the-counter anti-inflammatories (Caution: as long as there are no medical conditions that prevent use (i.e. stomach ulcers, kidney disease, bleeding disorders, already on prescription antiinflammatory, or other blood thinners like Plavix or Coumadin, or allergies or other adverse reactions).